- There is an >important discussionCivil Law 4.0 for the implementation of smart contracts.

 I would be interested in essays, commentaries and possibly even court decisions in Germany.
 Anyone who can help me here, please send referrals or similar to haertel@rahaertel.com.

-Probably the most recent legal work I could find so far is dated July 20, 2020.
+The most recent legal work I have been able to find so far is probably from July 20, 2020.

 I will gladly return the favor at the next opportunity!